ovh/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-gb.md

 ---
-title: 'Using the IPMI with Dedicated Servers'
+title: Using the IPMI with Dedicated Servers
 slug: use-ipmi-dedicated-servers
 excerpt: 'With the IPMI, you can log in to your server without having to use any external software.'
 section: 'Getting started'
 order: 4
 ---

-**Last updated 18th March 2021**
+**Last updated 30th August 2022**

 ## Objective